spjuhel/BoARIO/paper.md

 are becoming available [@stadler18-exiob; @oecd-2021-oecd-inter;
 @thissen-euregio-2018; @lenzen-2012-mappin-struc].

-The package allow different shocking events to be defined (shock on demand, shock on production, shock on both, shock involving reconstruction or not, etc).
+The package allows for different shocking events to be defined (shock on demand, shock on production, shock on both, shock involving reconstruction or not, etc).
 As such, different types of case-study can be conducted (at different scope, for multiple or singular events).
-Users benefit from a precise control on aspect such as the distribution of the impact towards the different sectors and regions, the recovery of from the impact, etc. but also from the default modeling choices common in the corresponding literature.
-The rationale is to allow for, but not require, in depth configuration of the model.
+Users benefit from a precise control on aspects such as the distribution of the impact towards the different sectors and regions, the recovery of from the impact, etc. but also from the default modeling choices common in the corresponding literature.
+The rationale for detailled configuration of the model is "allowing for, but not require".

-Simulations register the evolution of each variable of interest (production, production capacity, intermediate demand, reconstruction demand, etc.) at each step and for each industry, in `pandas DataFrames` objects, allowing in depth descriptions and understanding of the economic responses.
+Simulations log the evolution of each variable of interest (production, production capacity, intermediate demand, reconstruction demand, etc.) at each step and for each industry, in `pandas DataFrames` objects, allowing in depth descriptions and understanding of the economic responses.
 The package can be